2ndQuadrant/pglogical/README.md

     * The same mechanisms are used for authentication and protocol encryption as for a normal non-replication connection
 * [Client issues `IDENTIFY_SYSTEM`
     * Server responds with a single row containing system identity info
-* Client issues `CREATE_REPLICATION_SLOT slotname LOGICAL 'pg_logical'` if it's setting up for the first time
+* Client issues `CREATE_REPLICATION_SLOT slotname LOGICAL 'pglogical'` if it's setting up for the first time
     * Server responds with success info and a snapshot identifier
     * Client may at this point use the snapshot identifier on other connections while leaving this one idle
 * Client issues `START_REPLICATION SLOT slotname LOGICAL 0/0 (...options...)` to start streaming, which loops:
-    * Server emits `pg_logical` message block encapsulated in a replication protocol `CopyData` message
+    * Server emits `pglogical` message block encapsulated in a replication protocol `CopyData` message
-    * Client receives and unwraps message, then decodes the `pg_logical` message block
+    * Client receives and unwraps message, then decodes the `pglogical` message block
     * Client intermittently sends a standby status update message to server to confirm replay
 * ... until client sends a graceful connection termination message on the fe/be protocol level or the connection is broken